hipc-book/hipc-book.github.io/_lectures_in_progress/10-heterogeneous_programming.md

 The Summit and Sierra systems installed at the Oak Ridge National Laboratory and the Lawrence Livermore National Laboratory, respectively, are essentially an evolution of Titan.

 Both systems are comprised of IBM Power9 cores, backed by NVIDIA Tesla V100 GPUs.
-Upon release, the systems achieved the #1 and #2 spots (and are still present in the top 10 (as of the November 2023 list)), with achieved performance in excess of 100 PFLOP/s.
+Upon release, the systems achieved the #1 and #2 spots, with achieved performance in excess of 100 PFLOP/s.

 ### Aurora, Frontier and El Capitan